 Who says you have to spend money to have fun?
 No matter where you live, there’s something entertaining that will cost you very little or even nothing.
 Take a walk in the park, do some yoga, go toss a frisbee, or read travel blogs.
 You’ve already got an awesome one right here!

 Rather than drop $300 on a festival that’s going to be way too crowded and unpleasant, catch the free tunes at your local joint.
 Check listings for local events, and you’ll probably find street festivals, farmer’s markets, and all sorts of interesting things you can do without emptying your wallet.

 Chances are you have too many clothes.
-You also probably have a ton of memberships – gyms, magazine subscriptions, Netflix, a phone plan with unlimited data.
+You also probably have a ton of memberships – gyms, magazine subscriptions, Netflix, a Spotify account.
 Think about how much these things mean to you, and then think about what they could buy you in a developing country.
 Sell some furniture on Craigslist and all of a sudden you’ve got enough to rent a villa in Ubud for a month – one that’s completely furnished!

 10. Change Your Address

 The developed world is great.
 We’ve got strip malls, on-demand television with 1,000 channels, Spin classes, and gluten-free everything.
 We’ve also got an incredibly high cost of living.
 If you’re living in a place like Los Angeles, Sydney, or London, I wouldn’t be surprised to learn that you’re having a hard time saving money for a long-term trip.

 Maybe, just maybe, would it be possible for you to relocate to somewhere much cheaper for a year or two?
 Move from New York to Des Moines and work there for a year, and your trip just might be covered.
 Want to save even more money?
 The developing world is calling.